mikelee1313/Remove-EEEU/README.md

 **Remove_EEEU_From_Files.ps1** =  Removes ("EEEU") from all files including subfolders in a SharePoint Online document library.

-**Remove-EEEUFromFileList.ps1** = Removes EEEU from a input list of files across site.
+**Remove-EEEUFromFileList.ps1** = Removes EEEU from an input list of files across site.
 The file list should contain the URL and File Path.

 Example: